 Use Trial and Error to Find a Layout that Works

 In case you were wondering how I stay organized at work, I make daily entries.
 Again, this is a system that took refinement.
 When I finally figured out what worked personally, I was eager to adopt it for my professional use.
 I quickly realized this was not meeting my office place needs.
 Instead, I keep a notebook for daily entries and use a separate planner and Microsoft Outlook to supplement my forward logging of appointments and projects.
-I will do a separate post on this system soon.
+You can find a detailed post of my work system here.
 There is not one perfect system or layout.
 Even using a Bullet Journal isn’t perfect.
 There are plenty of people that opt for different planner systems.
 Trial and error is the best way to find out what works for you.

 If you are looking to get started, grab a pen and notebook!!
 Instagram is a great place to check out layout ideas.
 (Don’t forget to follow @thepapergazer!)
 Have questions or want feedback or personal suggestions?
 Please comment or shoot me an email!
 I would be happy to help.